vicckm/vicckm/README.md

-### Oi, sou a Vic :relaxed:
+### Hi, I am Vic :relaxed:

-- :pushpin: Sou do Rio de Janeiro, Brasil
+- :pushpin: I am from Rio de Janeiro, Brazil
-- :computer: Atualmente estou estudando sobre Typescript e Angular.
+- :computer: Currently I am studying Typescript, Angular, and Vue.js.
-- :white_flower: Gosto de ler, assistir séries, filmes, estudar programação web e ficar com os amigos e familiares. :satisfied:
+- :white_flower: I like reading, watching series and movies, studying web programming and stay with my friends and family. :satisfied:

 <!--
 **vicckm/vicckm** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.